vjaakola/bank-data-dashboard/README.md

 ### Acknowledgements
 Must give credit to:
-- Udacity
+- Udacity for providing awesome learning materials
-- Jose Portilla, Head of Data Science, Pierian Data Inc., for teaching methods
+- Jose Portilla, Head of Data Science, Pierian Data Inc., for teaching data analyzing methods at Udemy
 - Robert Siipola, Co-founder at Three Point Consulting, for overall mentoring in data science